jinsingsangsung/ControllableGarmentTransfer/README.md

 ## Before you start,

 There are datasets you need to download, one for *inversion network* and the other for *dressing in order*.
 You can go download CP-Vton dataset [here](https://drive.google.com/drive/folders/1NxESTHGMPpUMCFsvX27N5gDwkYj7ZhoT?usp=sharing) and put the cp-vton folder under the *gan-inversion* directory.
-You need to split those data into two sets, *train* and *test* and place each folder under the created *cp-vton* directory
+You need to split those data into two sets, *train* and *test* and place each folder under the created *cp-vton* directory.

 Also, download the dataset from [here](http://mmlab.ie.cuhk.edu.hk/projects/DeepFashion/InShopRetrieval.html) and place it under the data directory of *dressing-in-order*.
 There is an empty folder with differnet names that indicate where to place dataset at.